-Willis GS UK Holdings Limited ('the Company') acts as a holding company and is a subsidiary of Willis Towers Watson plc, together with its subsidiaries ('WTW'), is a leading global advisory, broking and solutions company that provides data-driven, insight-led solutions in the areas of people, risk and capital.
-The Company is domiciled and incorporated in the United Kingdom.
+Willis Corroon Licensing Limited ('the Company') is a subsidiary of Willis Towers Watson plc, Willis Towers Watson plc, together with its subsidiaries ('WTW'), is a leading global advisory, broking and solutions provider that helps clients around the world turn risk into a path for growth.
+The Company acts as a collector of royalty payments from wholly-owned subsidiary undertakings of WTW to whom the use of certain trademarks has been sub-licensed.
+The Company then remits 95% of these royalty payments to the Licensor of the trademarks, Willis Group Limited, a wholly-owned subsidiary undertaking of WTW.

+The Company is domiciled and incorporated in the UK.